GuanhuaWang/SystemPaper/OSDI2016/FaultTolerance Consensus/Olive.md

 #Problem
 In cloud compuation over distributed file system

+Failures:
-Application can fail => networking reorder/drop messages in underline storage.
+* Application can fail => networking reorder/drop messages in underline storage.

-Lower-level API => Current storage operation can fail.
+* Lower-level API => Current storage operation can fail.

 We need data consistency over concurrent operations on cloud storage state + failure of VM running applications.
 The basic idea is a do replication with paxos, in order to achieve data consistency over VMs.

+However, it is a waste of storage.
+They try to use lock to ensure fault

 #Solution
 `lock with intent` combine computation with storage operation, using lock